 Newsletters that only contain generic content are old fashioned and not worth your hard earned money, especially given you can get the same information on the net for free.

 Unless your adviser writes their own content and provides a unique insight that helps you make better financial decisions, then you should not be paying for a newsletter.

 If your financial planner only sends out ‘canned’ content such as economic updates, generic financial product information or federal budget summaries, consider that:

 - Most fund managers and insurance companies send this information for free (in fact that’s probably where they are getting it)

 - You can get good financial information from the net yourself, for free

 Sign#5 Your Financial Planner is Overcharging:

-You pay for a newsletter with little or no unique content from your financial planner
+You pay for a newsletter with little or no unique content from your financial advisor

 Your financial planner may combine several ongoing services into one fee.
-Don’t be afraid to ask for a breakdown.
-And you should expect a reduction in fees if you don’t want some of the services they provide.
+Don’t be afraid to ask for a breakdown or some idea of how the costs are incurred and where the value lies.

 The ultimate way to test your financial planner is charging fairly